Joining the UCSF TECH Lab

 University of Hawaii Master's Students: For University of Hawaii MS students in the Computer Science program, I can co-advise your Plan A thesis in collaboration with a professor in the department, many of whom I am actively collaborating with.

-UC Berkeley Undergraduate Students: For UC Berkeley undergraduate students in particular, I can advise your undergraduate research for course credit via the UC Berkeley URAP program, which is closely partnered with UCSF to provide health-related research opportunities to UC Berkeley students.
+UC Berkeley Undergraduate Students: For UC Berkeley undergraduate students in particular, we periodically post undergraduate research for course credit via the UC Berkeley URAP program, which is closely partnered with UCSF to provide health-related research opportunities to UC Berkeley students.

-Academic Collaboration: I am happy to discuss collaboration opportunities.
+Academic Collaboration: I am happy to discuss funded collaboration opportunities.
 I am happy to be a Co-Investigator on grant applications.
-My team and I can provide expertise in: health website development, health mobile app development, data analysis for wearable data, machine learning model development, and human-centered AI including fairness, explainability, and trust.
+My team and I can provide expertise in: health website development, health mobile app development, data analysis for wearable data, machine learning model development, and human-centered AI.